 Schools that have green initiatives already will likely be open to less toxic choices if they do not already have this in place.
 If they do not have a green initiative, consider requesting one that will assist schools in being more sustainable for our environment and healthier for our children.

-These are great tips can be used for pregnant mom to start now at home as well.
+These are great tips can be used for a pregnant mom to start now at home as well.
 Creating healthy babies and children starts at conception.

 Even these simple and small changes can make a big impact in the health of your baby.
 Requesting safer options at schools and daycares will show that it is important to parents and we will consider these school choices when choosing the right environment for our children to learn and grow!